dan-online/brinedb/docs/classes/Brine.md

 # Class: Brine\<T\>

-Brine is a simple key-value store that persists data using Rust SeaORM bindings
+Brine is a simple key-value store that persists data using Rust bindings

 **`Example`**